Adelphi Theatre Seating Plan: Best Views, Best Seats & Value for Money

 A. The Adelphi Theatre can accommodate 1498 people.

 A. In the Dress Circle, seats in the front subsection are really worth the money as you get to enjoy splendid views of the stage without having to shell out too much money.
 The view from the Upper Circle's last few rows is not obstructed but is quite far from the stage.
-A few seats at the back of the Stalls section are also comparatively low priced when compared to the other seats in the Stalls.
+A few seats at the back of the Stalls section are also low in price when compared to the other seats in the Stalls.

 A. The Stall section is the closest to the stage and provides great views.
 It is also usually quite expensive.